Modular Relations of the Tutte Symmetric Function: Acknowledgments

 \section{Acknowledgments}

 The authors would like to acknowledge Jos\'e Aliste-Prieto and Jos\'e Zamora for introducing us to Penaguaio's work on the kernel of $X$ and for helpful discussions and comments on the kernel of $X$ and $XB$.
+We would also like to thank the referees for their helpful comments.

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number RGPIN-2020-03912].
 Cette recherche a \'et\'e financ\'ee par le Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG), [num\'ero de r\'ef\'erence RGPIN-2020-03912].